InitialPosition/SINGULARITY/README.md

 ## Download
 If you just want to play the game, you can find the download section [here](https://github.com/Syrapt0r/SINGULARITY/releases).

 If you want to help me, feel free to create pull requests.
 Please specify your changes, this will increase the chance of your PR being accepted.
+Don't forget to include your name in the CREDITS.txt.

 ## Overwiew
 SINGULARITY is a space exploration rogue-like where you visit universes to find gold, explore planets and avoid dangerous hazards.
 Will you be able to escape the singularity?